drewrwilson/netposi/_posts/2016-06-28-when-computers-make-decisions-it-is-political.md

 episode_number: 7
 image: naming-names/david-robinson.png
 published: true
 description: David Robinson founded Upturn, a tech-policy consultancy that focuses on civil rights and social justice.
-In this episode he talks about getting Google to banned predatory "payday loan" advertisements and how he came to focus on public interest work at the intersection of law and technology.
+In this episode he talks about getting Google to banned predatory payday loan advertisements and how he came to focus on public interest work at the intersection of law and technology.
 socialmediaimage: david-robinson-vs-goliath-jk-not-really.jpg

 ---